 -This article strives to interact with a post published by Roman Catholic apologist Steve Ray at Catholic Answers called

 Ankerberg Aweigh on the dogma of transubstantiation.
-Following are quotations from the author in pink alongside my comments:
+Following are quotations from the author followed by a critique of such claims:

 "The Catholic Church does not teach that Christ is "re-sacrificed" on the altar.
 Why does Ankerberg say that it does?
 The quotation he uses from the Catholic Encyclopedia does not use anything like"re-sacrifice," yet Ankerberg says it teaches "re-sacrificing."
 Words are important; smart Catholics will catch on to what he is doing- playing footloose with terminology to suit his own interests."

-The eucharist is called a divine sacrifice (CCC, 1068), and is done repeatedly.
+The eucharist is called a divine sacrifice (CCC, 1068).
+It is done repeatedly.
+These sacrifices take place across the world.
 We are told that the sacrifice of the Mass and the sacrifice of Jesus are "one in the same sacrifice" (CCC, 1367).
 The eucharist is believed to be propitiatory (CCC, 1367).
-It is believed to make atonement for sin (CCC 1414).
-So the Catholic distinction between "re-sacrifice" and "re-presentation" is a weak one.
-The principle of Jesus Christ being offered "once for all" is violated (Hebrews 10:10-14).
+It is believed to make atonement for sin (CCC, 1414).
+Thus, the Roman Catholic distinction between "re-sacrifice" and "re-presentation" is a weak one.
+The principle of Jesus Christ being offered "once for all" remains violated (Hebrews 10:10-14).

 "Catholics teach that there was only one sacrifice and that the Mass is a re-presentation of that sacrifice, a partaking in and of the one sacrifice-the eating of the Lamb (Ex.
 12:11, John 6:52-58)."

-All the atonement sacrifices that were performed in the Old Testament pointed to the one perfect, final sacrifice accomplished by Jesus Christ at Calvary (Hebrews 10:1).
-This is an instance of taking typology way too far.
-Although we can see many examples of such in Exodus 12 (the bones of the lamb [symbolizes Christ] not being broken), we have no reason to interpret these blood of the covenant passages as being supportive of transubstantiation.
+The atonement sacrifices that were performed in the Old Testament pointed to the one perfect, final sacrifice accomplished by Jesus Christ at Calvary (Hebrews 10:1).
+Steve Ray has taken a typology way too far.
+Although we can see examples of such in Exodus 12 (e.g. the bones of the lamb [symbolizes Christ] not being broken), we have no reason to interpret these blood of the covenant passages as being supportive of transubstantiation.
 They do not say anything about a mysterious conversion of the consecrated elements at the Mass into the literal flesh and blood of Christ.

 "So we have an anomaly: Christ seated at the right hand of the Father, and Christ, the Lamb of God, standing on the altar.
 In the temporal world, he was slain once-but in heaven, the world outside time, it appears that the sacrifice of Christ is an eternal event.
 We are even told that he was crucified before the foundation of the world (Rev. 13:8)."

 If the literalistic interpretation of the Last Supper is correct, then does that mean Roman Catholics who partake of the eucharist become living tabernacles?
 If the consecrated wafer is the body of Christ, then should we not be able to use it in the process of cloning Him?
-How is consuming a person's flesh and blood communion?
-If the Church of Rome had such a high view of Christ, then why is He so frequently portrayed in congregations as dead crucified on a cross or as a helpless babe in the arms of Mary?
+How is eating a man's flesh and drinking his blood communion?

 It should not surprise us when early Christian writers made statements similar to "this is my body" and "this is my blood," since they were alluding to the words spoken by Jesus Christ during the Last Supper.
-The focus should become what is meant by such language, as one can point to a country on a map and say, "This is Israel."
-One in that instance would not be literally saying the place pointed at on the paper is Israel but it represents the location.
+The focus should become what is meant by such language.
+A person, for example, can point to a country on a map and say, "This is Israel."
+In that instance, he would not be literally saying the place pointed at on the paper is that nation but that is what it represents.
 Even if a church father believed in some mystical presence of Christ in the communion elements, that does not demonstrate he believed in transubstantiation.
 The former notion can be embraced without knowledge of the later.

 This excerpt from Church Historian Philip Schaff's work called